 - a.
-The 2012 awards of Continuum of Care funding for renewal applications was recently announced.
-Renewal funding in the amount of \$43,895 was awarded to East Main Place Transition Housing Program, \$51,337 to Food and Shelter Chronic Outreach Program, \$41,593 for the Shelter + Care Program operated by Progressive Independence, \$90,220 for the Shelter + Care Program operated by HOPE Community Services three separate SHP project were renewed for Food and Shelter that total \$55,464.
+The 2013 awards of Continuum of Care funding for renewal applications is still pending.
+Renewal funding in the following amounts is proposed: \$43,895 is proposed to be reallocated to Food and Shelter for permanent housing for the chronic homeless from East Main Place Transition Housing Program (closed 3/2014), \$51,337 to Food and Shelter Chronic Outreach Program, \$47,157 for the Shelter + Care Program operated by Progressive Independence, \$91,342 for the Shelter + Care Program operated by HOPE Community Services, four separate SHP projects are proposed for renewal for Food and Shelter that total \$67,571.
 Each of these renewals was for a one year period.
-There is one renewal that was in Tier Two status as well as a Bonus SHP and a Planning Grant that are still awaiting announcement.
+There is one renewal that is in Tier Two status as well in the amount of \$32,769.
 The Cleveland County Continuum of Care is still implementing the changes required with the revision of the Continuum of Care Programs. - b.
-The allocation of 2012 Emergency Solutions Grant Program awards are currently under contract with the Oklahoma State Department of Commerce.
-The City of Norman sponsored five applications that totaled \$500,000, of these four were fully funded (East Main Place \$100,000, Salvation Army \$100,000, Thunderbird Clubhouse \$100,000, Women's Resource Center \$100,000, and one was partially funded Food and Shelter \$50,000).
-Ranking results and comments have been received from ODOC and evaluated by the applicants.
-The RFA for the 2013 Allocation of ESG funds has been released and will be submitted May 2013 for contract period beginning October 2013.
-Total amount available for providers within the Cleveland County Continuum of Care is \$179,000. - 2.
+The allocation of 2013 Emergency Solutions Grant Program awards are currently under contract with the Oklahoma State Department of Commerce.
+This is the first year that the Continuum of Care was allocated a specific amount and selected and ranked the applicants for awards.
+Food and Shelter was awarded \$100,000 and Thunderbird Clubhouse was awarded \$79,848 after Salvation Army withdrew their application for \$50,000.
+The \$29,848 application that Thunderbird Clubhouse had submitted was amended to include this amount.
+The RFA for the 2015 Allocation of ESG funds has been released and will be submitted June 2015 for contract period beginning October 2015. - 2.
 Homelessness-In a narrative, describe how the action plan will address the specific objectives of the Strategic Plan and, ultimately, the priority needs identified.
 Please also identify potential obstacles to completing these action steps. - Objective 2.1; Objective 3.1; Objective 3.2 - a.
 Emergency Shelter: This year's plan will not specifically address the need for additional emergency shelter beds.
 Lack of funding sources is the major shortcoming here, as well as an agency that is willing to undertake development of these beds.
 There is a provision utilizing ESG funding to allow for motel placements when suitable Emergency Shelter beds are not available.

 - b.
-Transitional Housing: This year's plan will address the needs of the service providers in financial assistance to meet operational costs for Transitional Housing. - c.
+Transitional Housing: With the recent closure of East Main Place Transitional Housing Program, providers have embraced the opportunity to explore the initialization of a Rapid Rehousing Program for households with children.
+Work groups have been established and are actively pursuing this change in program delivery. - c.
 Permanent Supportive Housing: Development of additional PSH beds will be undertaken by collaborative applications for Continuum of Care funding by the Norman Housing Authority and supportive service providers when appropriate.
 Development of PSH beds may also be achieved by utilizing HOME, CDBG or private funding.